p-x9/swift-system-sound/README.md

 [![Github stars](https://img.shields.io/github/stars/p-x9/swift-system-sound)](https://github.com/p-x9/swift-system-sound/stargazers)
 [![Github top language](https://img.shields.io/github/languages/top/p-x9/swift-system-sound)](https://github.com/p-x9/swift-system-sound/)

 The system sound in `AudioToolBox` must be specified numerically, but it is not clear what that numerical value should sound like.
 Therefore, I have made it possible to play sounds by specifying the sound name.
 It was obtained by analyzing the system file.

-The following table shows the correspondence between swift-system-soundID and sound names.
+The following table shows the correspondence between SystemSoundID and sound names.
 [Table of SytemSoundID and Sound Name](./SystemSoundTable.md)

 ## Usage